Chris-B33/Chris-B33/README.md

 ## About me

-I'm a 2nd year at UL studying AIML and I'm from county Cork.
+I'm a 2nd year at UL studying AIML and I'm from County Cork.

 ## Stats